^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-In acute conjunctivitis, presumably caused by dangerous pathogens ( gonococcus, Pseudomonas aeruginosa ), treatment is started immediately, without waiting for a laboratory confirmation of the diagnosis, since a delay of 1-2 days can lead to the development of the corneal ulcer up to its perforation.
-The eye of the child with conjunctivitis is not covered with a bandage to prevent the emergence of conditions favorable for the reproduction of bacteria.
+In acute conjunctivitis, presumably caused by dangerous pathogens ( gonococcus, pseudomonas aeruginosa ), treatment begins immediately, without waiting for laboratory confirmation of the diagnosis, since a delay of 1-2 days can lead to the development of a corneal ulcer up to its perforation.
+The eye of a child with conjunctivitis is not covered with a bandage to prevent the occurrence of conditions favorable for the proliferation of bacteria.

-With acute staphylococcal conjunctivitis, local antibacterial drugs are prescribed: picloxidine, fusidic acid, tobramycin, chloramphenicol 0.25% (with inefficiency 0.3% drop), ofloxacin, ciprofloxacin or lomefloxacin 3-4 times a day, eye ointment (tetracycline, erythromycin or ofloxacin) 2-3 times a day.
+For acute staphylococcal conjunctivitis, local antibacterial drugs are prescribed: picloxidine, fusidic acid, tobramycin, chloramphenicol 0.25% (if ineffective - 0.3% drops), ofloxacin, ciprofloxacin or lomefloxacin 3-4 times a day, eye ointment (tetracycline, erythromycin or ofloxacin) 2-3 times a day.

-With gonococcal conjunctivitis (proven or suspected) in the first days of the disease, eyes are washed with a solution of benzylpenicillin (10,000 units / ml) 4 times per hour, 1% tetracycline or 0.5% erythromycin ointment is poured every hour, then the number of procedures is gradually reduced to 4 times per day.
-In severe cases - installation of 0.3% solution of ofloxacin, ciprofloxacin or lomefloxacin up to 6 times a day in the eyes.
-Intramuscular administration of benzylpenicillin is possible, with penicillin intolerance prescribe cephalosporins.
+In case of gonococcal conjunctivitis (proven or suspected), in the first days of the disease, wash the eyes with a solution of benzylpenicillin (10,000 U/ml) 4 times per hour, apply 1% tetracycline or 0.5% erythromycin ointment every hour, then gradually reduce the number of procedures to 4 times per day.
+In severe cases - instillation of 0.3% solution of ofloxacin, ciprofloxacin or lomefloxacin into the eyes up to 6 times per day.
+Intramuscular administration of benzylpenicillin is possible; in case of penicillin intolerance, cephalosporins are prescribed.

-With conjunctivitis caused by Pseudomonas aeruginosa, the drugs of choice - antibiotics-aminoglycosides: tobramycin 0.3%, gentamicin 0.3%, the therapeutic effect increases when combined with quinolone antibiotics topically (ofloxacin, ciprofloxacin, lomefloxacin) in drops and ointments in the first 2 day for 6-8 times a day, then up to 3-4 times a day.
-When the infection spreads to the cornea - tobramycin, gentamicin parabulbar in injections.
+In case of conjunctivitis caused by Pseudomonas aeruginosa, the drugs of choice are aminoglycoside antibiotics: tobramycin 0.3%, gentamicin 0.3%, the therapeutic effect is increased by their combination with quinolone antibiotics locally (ofloxacin, ciprofloxacin, lomefloxacin) in drops and ointments in the first 2 days 6-8 times a day, then up to 3-4 times a day.
+If the infection spreads to the cornea - tobramycin, gentamicin parabulbar injections.

-Additional treatment of bacterial conjunctivitis: with edema and pronounced irritation of the conjunctiva, installations of antiallergic or anti-inflammatory drops (cromoglycic acid, olopatadine, ketotifen or diclofenac) are added 2 times a day.
-When the cornea is affected, stimulators of cornea regeneration (taurine, dexpanthenol, vitapos).
+Additional treatment of bacterial conjunctivitis: in case of swelling and severe irritation of the conjunctiva, add instillations of antiallergic or anti-inflammatory drops (cromoglycic acid, olopatadine, ketotifen or diclofenac) 2 times a day.
+In case of corneal damage - corneal regeneration stimulants (taurine, dexpanthenol, vitapos).